 What we are doing short term

-We are going through all auxilliary sources of data including credit card transactions, automated emails and batch processes.
+We are going through all auxiliary sources of data including credit card transactions, automated emails, and batch processes.
 We have hired extra help and we are manually copying the data from these sources as soon as we receive it.

 What we are doing long term

-We are purchasing additional hardware and leasing a separate facility to do real-time secure backups of transactional data thereby efectively adding a fourth set of backup data that is accurate up to the last transaction.
-In addition we have established a new set of protocals to further mitigate potential data loss.
+We are purchasing additional hardware and leasing a separate facility to do real-time secure backups of transactional data thereby effectively adding a fourth set of backup data that is accurate up to the last transaction.
+In addition we have established a new set of protocols to further mitigate potential data loss.

 If there are some lessons to be learned from the USMS experience: